Valikahn/TryHackMe-Web-Application-Red-Teaming/WRITEUPS/sequence_challenge.md

 - Docker API access should be treated as a critical security boundary.
 - Helper containers can be used to mount and inspect the host filesystem when the daemon is exposed.
 - Validate every stage of an attack chain before moving on.
-- Public write-ups should document the method without publishing live credentials, exact tokens, session identifiers or flags.
+- Public writeups should document the method without publishing live credentials, exact tokens, session identifiers or flags.

 The most important lesson was that none of the individual weaknesses needed to provide complete compromise by itself.
 The room was solved by recognising how each issue created the conditions required for the next one.